SPAUL2021/COVID19PREDICTION/first/readme.md

 **run** run1.m to get the output p_T_test.txt

-p_T_test.txt : contains estimated values of the NN parameters involved in the trial function
+p_T_two.txt : contains estimated values of the NN parameters involved in the trial function